abc401/lexer-crablang/docs/Tokens.md

 ## Operators

+Following is a brief description of the different operator tokens that toylang currently supports and what those tokens are meant to do:

+### Assignment: `=`

-Toylang supports a single operator which is `=`.
-It can be used to assign a value to a variable.
+This is the assignment operator and it can be used to assign values to identifiers.

+### Arithmatic Operators

+Toylang now supports arithmatic operations such as addition, subtraction, multiplication, division.
+As you would expect, these operations are accomplished by using the `+`, `-`, `*` and the `/` characters respectively.